• Skip to primary navigation

 Reviewing the 6 Best Garage Parking Aids

-Of those available, our favorite is the Parking Target.
-We installed this one for our mother and she really likes it.
-Its 16” wide, with a lower profile design that works great and allows her to confidently pull up to the same spot every time.
+We installed this one for our mother, and she really likes it.
+The parking stop allows her to confidently pull up to the same spot every time.

 The only real complaint about these is that they can pull away from their adhesive backing on some occasions.
-We have found this is primarily due to bumping into them too hard.
-If this happens, the solution is to apply Gorilla Glue to reattach it afterwards.
-It rarely moves after that.
-After 5 years of use, this has not been an issue for our Mom yet.
+We have found that this is primarily due to bumping into them too hard if they are adhered correctly.

-One drawback to consider about using this type of parking aid, is that they might get in the way or pose a trip hazard if you are someone who is active in the garage when your vehicles are out.
+One drawback to consider about using this type of parking aid is that it might get in the way or pose a trip hazard in the garage when your vehicles are out.
 Other than that, they work very well and do exactly what they are designed for.

-Next on the list is the garage parking mat.
-The difference between this and the Parking Target is that it works by giving tactile feedback to the driver by indicating when you are close to the stop after rolling over the first small bump in the mat.
+Next on the list is the garage parking stop mat.
+The difference between this and the Roblock Parking Stop is that it provides tactile feedback to the driver.
+It indicates when you are close to the stop after rolling over the first small bump on the mat.

 Our recommendation would be the MAXSA Park Right Parking Mat.
 It’s inexpensive, easy to install, and comes in three different colors.

-The same considerations apply with this garage parking mat as the one above.
-The only real complaint is the mat moving if not adhered well.
+The same considerations apply to this garage parking mat as the one above.
+The only real complaint is that the mat moves if it hasn’t adhered well.

-If this is a concern for you, we recommend that you apply some Gorilla Glue or additional double sided tape to the mat before you adhere it to the concrete.
+If this is a concern for you, we recommend applying Gorilla Glue or additional double-sided tape to the mat before adhering it to the concrete.
 For some reason, parking mats of this design only come with one strip of tape.

 Another product that works well and has a built-in fun factor is the flashing LED parking signal.
 The red stop sign actually flashes red LED lights when your vehicle gently bumps into the flexible pole that it is mounted on.

-The advantage with this kind of parking aid is that it can easily be moved out of the way when necessary and put back when needed.
-Most are 4 feet tall, which works well with SUV’s, and can be seen in the back window if you like to back your vehicle into the garage.
+The advantage of this kind of parking aid is that it can easily be moved out of the way when necessary and put back when needed.
+Most are 4 feet tall, which works well with SUVs or trucks and can be seen in the back window if you like to back your vehicle into the garage.

 Despite having a more stable base, this model still gets the occasional complaints about moving.
-If you want to alleviate that altogether, we suggest weighting it down with something.
-We found that a 5-pound weight lifting plate like this one works nicely.
-The stop light pole easily fits right through the middle of the weight plate to keep it secured to the base.
+If you want to alleviate that altogether, we suggest weighing it down.
+We found that a 5-pound weight-lifting plate like this one works nicely.
+The stoplight pole easily fits through the middle of the weight plate, keeping it secured to the base.

-These types of signs are battery operated and do not come with an AC adapter, so battery replacement is a consideration.
+Most LED signs like this one are battery-operated and do not come with an AC adapter, so battery replacement is a consideration.
 However, even if the batteries run out and the sign does not light up, it will still jiggle and bounce around when your bumper comes in contact with it.

 4. Ultrasonic Parking Sensors